 Following the gridlines, lay all of the whole tiles.
 To do this, you will apply tile mastic to a portion of the wall that you can tile before the mastic dries out.
 (Start with a smaller area until you get into a rhythm).

 Spread a thick, even layer of tile mastic and then rake deep grooves into it with the notched side of the trowel.
 Lay the tiles on the grooved mastic.
+The thickness of the grooves should depend on the size of your tiles.
+Use a trowel with smaller grooves for small tile and a trowel with bigger grooves for large tile.

 Use Tile Spacers